We put together a brief introduction to the most important points below.

 This article was published in the journal "International Review of Education" namely in volume 61 published in 2015.
 The article can be found in issue no. 6 on pages 857–859.
 You will not find this information if you search the Campus Library's catalogue for the article.
 Nevertheless, the journal that includes this article is available in the Campus Library.

-Journals on a specific topic can be found in, the (EZB) or in the Germany-wide (ZDB).
+Journals on a specific topic can be found in library catalogues, the Electronic Journals Library (EZB) or in the Germany-wide Journals Database (ZDB).
 Search for a specific topic or check the list of subjects.
 You can also restrict the hits to journals only.

-Please also use the overview of the Campus Library’s current subscriptions of.
+Please also use the overview of the Campus Library’s current subscriptions of print journals.

 Make a note of the 8-digit ISSN number of the journal in question.
 This will make your next search easier and more accurate.
 This means next time you won’t have to search for "Zeitschrift für Pädagogische Psychologie" but for "1664-2910" or "1010-0652" instead.
-Remember to adjust your search category accordingly (in theclick on "NUM" for numbers).
+Remember to adjust your search category accordingly (in the Campus Library's catalogue click on "NUM" for numbers).

 As degree theses provide an in-depth analysis of a specific topic, they can help you to gather valuable information for your own academic paper.
 Find out whether there are degree theses available on your topic that may provide further insights into the topic.